 The two main federal laws are the Federal Fire Protection and Control Act of 1974 and the Federal Fire Safety Act of 1992.
 New York State fire codes are covered by the New York State Uniform Fire Prevention and Building Code (the “Uniform Code”) which prescribes minimum standards for both fire prevention and building construction.
 It is applicable in every municipality of the state (except the City of New York, which was permitted to retain its own code).
 The Uniform Code contains a provision called the “more restrictive local standard” or MRLS.
 The MRLS allows localities in New York State to set a higher standard with the approval of the State Fire Prevention and Building Code Council.
 Contact the appropriate local government about these standards while planning a records storage facility.

 You may also want to research accepted standards for protecting records from fires.
-The National Fire Protection Association has two standards relating to records: NFPA 232, Standard for the Protection of Records, and NFPA 232A, Guide for Fire Protection for Archives and Records Centers.
-The latter is designed for records centers that hold 50,000 cubic feet or more of records.
-These standards can be purchased from the NFPA website at www.nfpa.org.
+The National Fire Protection Association has a standard relating to records: NFPA 232, Standard for the Protection of Records, This standard can be purchased from the NFPA website at www.nfpa.org.